Griggs v. Duke Power Co. Case Brief

 Frequently Asked Questions

-What is the difference between disparate treatment and disparate impact, and where does Griggs fit?
+What is the difference between disparate impact and disparate treatment under Title VII?

 Conclusion